ColumbiaRoad/a-b-doer/README.md

 # Test structure

 Tests can be created to under any folder.
-All tests should at least have buildspec.json crated in test's own folder or its parent's folder.
+All tests should at least have buildspec.json created in test's own folder or its parent's folder.

 ```
 tests/